BeanieODM/beanie/docs/tutorial/migrations.md

     ):
         output_document.tag.name = input_document.tag.title
 ```

-All the migrations examples can be found by [link](https://github.com/roman-right/beanie/tree/main/tests/migrations/migrations_for_test)
+All the examples of migrations can be found by [link](https://github.com/roman-right/beanie/tree/main/tests/migrations/migrations_for_test)

 ### Free fall migrations

-It is a much more flexible migration type, which allows to implementation of any migration logic.
+It is a much more flexible migration type, which allows the implementation of any migration logic.
 But at the same time, it is more verbose.

-To mark function as a free fall migration, must be used decorator `@free_fall_migration()` with the list of Document classes, which will be used in this migration.
-Function itself receives `session` as a parameter.
-It is used to be able to roll back the migration, if something went wrong.
-To be able to roll back, please provide session into the Documents methods.
+To mark function as a free fall migration,
+`@free_fall_migration()` decorator with the list of Document classes must be used.
+Function itself accepts `session` as an argument.
+It is used in order to roll back the migration in case something has gone wrong.
+To be able to roll back, please pass session to the Documents methods.
 Like here:

 ```python
 @free_fall_migration(document_models=[OldNote, Note])